cs-tsui/CP4I-Command-Line-CheatSheet/README.md

 cloudctl pm update-secret kube-system platform-auth-idp-credentials -d admin_password=notadmin
 ```

-## Cloudctl for Managing EventStreams
+## cloudctl for Managing Event Streams

 Public download link for ES plugin.
 (Without ability to log in as default CP4I cluster admin, this comes in handy).
 It is backwards compatible.